 4.)
 Take the Exams

 After getting all your requirements you are now able to take the exams.
 There are a total of 4 exams, everything you learned since starting your journey to becoming a certified accountant will now be tested.
 Once you complete and pass the first exam you have exactly 18 months to finish the other three, if you complete all 4 and pass you get your certification.
+I took an exam to get my bail bondsman license and it was pretty easy to nail.

 5.)
 Back to School